modular-magician/puppet-google-storage/README.md

   The name of the object, if applied to an object.

 ##### default_object_acl[]/project_team
+Output only.
 The project team associated with the entity

 ##### default_object_acl[]/project_team/project_number
   The project team associated with the entity